+When filling in the Self-Assessment Tool, providers will indicate which clauses they comply with.
+It is the responsibility of the provider to document that they are indeed complying with these clauses.
 The documents the provider will use to evidence compliance are likely to vary considerably.
 Larger and more mature providers are likely to have written and formalised procedures.
 They may also have a greater number of manuals and policy documents compared with smaller and younger providers.
 The latter may have more unwritten guidance and may have to produce documents specifically for the purposes of the evaluation.

-Nevertheless, Table 3 below suggests eight types of documents that may help providers to evidence compliance and evaluators to assess compliance with the Code.
+Table 4 below suggests eight types of documents that may help providers to evidence compliance and evaluators to assess compliance.
 The Self-Assessment Tool suggests a document type for each clause.
+There are also some other possible ways of assessing compliance.
+These are discussed in the table below.